The following chapters will guide you step by step through preparation, installation and activation of the RAy3 link:

 The menu contains parameters for the entire link, both for the Local and remote Peer units.
 If a connection has been established, both sets of parameters have been set.
 While working with an isolated unit, only Local parameters are functional for the currently connected unit.

 Follow the description of basic settings.
-Pictures in following sections show default factory settings for L unit and RC info “rcinfo20_250_default:XXX”.
+Pictures in following sections show default factory settings for 24 GHz L unit and RC info “rcinfo24_ISM250_default:XXX”.
 Default settings for unit U (for opposite side of the link) would be adequately exchanged.
-Values for other RCinfo may be different as well (differences typically refer to frequencies and TX power as they are allowed by authorities for the actual band and a region).
+Names of rcinfo file and values each one represents may be different for other RCinfo (differences typically refer to frequencies and TX power as they are allowed by authorities for the actual band and a region).

 First step is to set the right set of rules for the band according the region or country of use, so the unit is compliant with the local regulation.
 Go to the menu according the picture below and set parameter RCINFO accordingly.